British Cycling eyes strategic overhaul ahead of Tokyo Olympics - Cycling Weekly

 Park, however, argued that it was not a radical change.
 “Where there is similarity is putting emphasis on the events where we are most likely to be able to control our performance and increase the likelihood of delivering a medal… Yes the timed events that don’t involve other teams [amongst you] are more controllable than a bunch race but it might be that you think consistency wise that negates that circumstance and therefore the emphasis shifts,” he said.

-The men’s team pursuit squad though hasn’t won the World Championship since 2018, which they were able to do with a time of 3.55.714 in the final, eleven seconds slower than the Danes went in Berlin.
+The men’s team pursuit squad though hasn’t won the World title since 2018, which they were able to do with a time of 3-55.714 in the final, 11 seconds slower than the Danes went in Berlin.

 Between 2018 and now the event has evolved substantially with bigger riders, pushing bigger gears and doing longer turns.
 When asked if the British team have the right type of athletes to meet the demands of team pursuiting in 2020 Park said: “We’re putting together the best athletes that we’ve got to deliver the performances in the best way we can with the athletes we’ve got available to us at the moment.”

 He was also mindful that the technological advantage that the British squad has enjoyed at previous Olympics will be slimmer in Tokyo.
-He said that at previous Olympic he would expected other teams to have found 20-30% of the equipment gains GB had, but that in Tokyo that was likely to be closer to 80-90% levelling the playing field substantially.
+He said that at previous Olympics he would expected other teams to have found 20-30 per cent of the equipment gains GB had, but that in Tokyo that was likely to be closer to 80-90 per cent, levelling the playing field substantially.

 He also said that the radical Hope and Lotus bikes the squad will use in Tokyo are not ready yet, they need around 40 and so far have just two.